+44 1865 270516

 Journal of Computational and Applied Mathematics issue 2 volume 233 page 564-581 (November 2009) Full text available

-I am an Associate Professor at the Mathematical Institute and a member of the Oxford-Man Institute of Quantitative Finance.
+I am an Associate Professor at the Mathematical Institute and the director of Oxford-Nie Financial Big Data Laboratory.
 I obtained a Ph.D degree in Financial Engineering from the Chinese University of Hong Kong, and was then a postdoctoral fellow in the same university.
 I was an assistant professor in the National University of Singapore in September 2006--Jan 2009.

-My general interest is in Mathematical Finance, applied stochastic analysis and optimization.
-My work focuses on the study on portfolio selection (by stochastic control and martingale method) and optimal stopping in financial market.
-Recently I also worked on behavioural finance and time consistency in portfolio selection models.
+My general interest is in mathematical finance, behavioural finance, applied stochastic analysis, optimization, financial big data.
+My work focuses on the study on portfolio selection and optimal stopping without time consistency in financial market.
+Recently I also worked on token economics and mathematical problems in blockchain technology.